learningdebunked/SystemDesignFundamentals/README.md

 **Elastic:**
 Some systems are Elastic meaning that they can automatically add computing resources when they detect a load, where as other systems are scaled manually

+**Head of line blocking**

+    ** A server can only process a small number of requests in parallel ( limited for ex by CPU Cores).
+It only takes a small number of slow requests to hold up the processing of subsequent requests

 **Http vs Http(s)**

 **What is a socket ? what is a connection ?**